bobbyluig/cctf-platform/README.md

 ### Deployment
 The preferable method for deploying the CCTF Platform if using [uwsgi](https://github.com/unbit/uwsgi).
 Other methods include ```mod_python```, ```gunicorn```, or the deprecated ```FastCGI``` (highly not recommended but possible).

+### Credits
+CCTF 2015 and the CCTF Platform was possible thanks to the contribution and dedication of the following CSC Members: Lujing Cen, Oskar Wirga, Alastair MacMillan, Paul Hsiao, Spencer Hu, Mike Iovine.